manonverdier/Bayesian_Network/README.md

 ```
 python main.py 3
 ```
-And this line will run the parameters configuration pre-defined in _configuration.txt_ named my_configuration.
+And this line will run the parameters configured in _my\_configurationFile.txt_.
 ```
-python main.py 5 my_configuration
+python main.py 5 my_configurationFile.txt
 ```

 The results of the tests should be :